 Primary doctrine | The Trinity, the fallenness of humanity, the death of Christ as an atonement for sin, the physical resurrection of Christ, salvation is by grace through faith, the inspiration and authority of Scripture, the Second Coming | same |

-Theology | Presbyterian churches are Reformed; historically, the teachings of John Calvin shape the tradition’s doctrine; Covenant Theology undergirds their faith and practice | The Baptist tradition is one of the most doctrinally diverse denominations in Protestantism (e.g. Baptists may be Calvinist or Arminian); Baptists generally agree on Believer’s Baptism, the autonomy of the local church, and the separation of church and state |
+Theology | Presbyterian churches are Reformed; historically, the teachings of John Calvin shape the tradition’s doctrine; Covenant Theology undergirds their faith and practice. | The Baptist tradition is one of the most doctrinally diverse denominations in Protestantism (e.g., Baptists may be Calvinist or Arminian); Baptists generally agree on Believer’s Baptism, the autonomy of the local church, and the separation of church and state. |

-Theological and social worldview | It depends on the denomination; the PCUSA welcomes liberal and progressive theological positions and social causes; the PCA maintains conservative positions on theological and social matters | It depends on the denomination; the Southern Baptist Convention is theologically and socially conservative; others like American Baptists Churches (USA) welcome liberal and progressive ideas and practices |
+Theological and Social worldview | It depends on the denomination; the PCUSA welcomes liberal and progressive theological positions and social causes; the PCA maintains conservative positions on theological and social matters. | It depends on the denomination; the Southern Baptist Convention is theologically and socially conservative; others, like American Baptists Churches (USA), welcome liberal and progressive ideas and practices. |

 *The PCUSA, the largest Presbyterian denomination, is more liberal than the second largest, the PCU.
 The SBC, the largest Baptist denomination (and the largest Protestant denomination in America), is more conservative than the NBCUSA.
-Social issues that divide denominations and churches include, but aren’t limited to: ordaining women, same-sex marriage, ordaining gay and lesbian ministers, Black Lives Matter, Critical Race Theory, and much more.

-What are the theological differences between Presbyterians and Baptists?
+What Are the Theological Differences Between Presbyterians and Baptists?

-Please see “Primary doctrine” and “Theology” in the table above as a starting point to understand the theological similarities and differences in the Presbyterian and Baptist traditions.
-(Also see Presbyterian vs Reformed: What’s the Difference?)
+Please see “Primary Doctrine” and “Theology” in the table above as a starting point to understand the theological similarities and differences in the Presbyterian and Baptist traditions.
+(Also, see Presbyterian vs. Reformed: What’s the Difference?)

-The table below reflects the historic convictions of each tradition.
+The table below reflects the historical convictions of each tradition.
 Conservative denominations and churches maintain strong convictions about these doctrines, while liberal and progressive bodies within the traditions hold them loosely or have replaced them with modern convictions.

 Presbyterian tradition | Baptist Tradition | |